Router Configuration

 - "update_user_preferences"

-config: # Service-level configuration, can be referenced in tools via {{.Config}}
+config: # Service-level configuration, can be referenced in tools through {{.Config}}

-Cookie: 123 # Hard-coded configuration
+Cookie: 123 # Hardcoded configuration

-Authorization: 'Bearer {{ env "AUTH_TOKEN" }}' # Configuration from environment variables, usage is '{{ env "ENV_VAR_NAME" }}'
+Authorization: 'Bearer {{ env "AUTH_TOKEN" }}' # Configuration from environment variables, usage: '{{ env "ENV_VAR_NAME" }}'

-# Tool configuration
+# Tool Configuration

 tools: